-It is no longer acceptable to photograph a poor image to upload to your website, share with your followers or send to customers.
+It is no longer acceptable to photograph a poor image to upload to your website, share with your followers, or send to customers.
 We are in the digital age where quality content reigns supreme.
 Poor jewelry images can damage your business.
 The irony is that jewelry has the poorest online representation when compared to other product categories.
-Experts believe that jewelry, more so fine jewelry, is driven by emotion.
-And to invoke emotion, it requires highly visual experience, in the form of jewelry photography and videos.
+Experts believe that jewelry, more so fine jewelry, is driven by emotion and it requires highly visual experience, in the form of jewelry photography and videos, to invoke emotions.

 You should only use LEDs for jewelry photography.
 The issue with using another source of lighting such as fluorescent lighting is that the wavelengths of light produced are much wider and inconsistent and are based on the electrical current flowing through the tubes.
 The result is that you’ll have flickering which affects the quality of your jewelry images.
 On the other hand, LEDs are controlled to produce a narrower, specific wavelength of light to create consistent results.
 LEDs will cost more than fluorescent lights to purchase; however, you’ll have the added benefit of a longer lifespan of about 2-3x You can purchase LED bulbs for under $20 each.

 Overall, you will spend around $100 for a light tent and lighting (depending on how many bulbs you buy), which is great if you are on a budget for DIY jewelry photography.
 The downside is that you will spend plenty of time setting up your lighting for each jewelry piece and this may not be a viable option especially if you have more important things to attend to in your jewelry business.
 You may also find that you’ll be fiddling with your camera settings, which once again, adds time to your photography process.